 Female to male transgender surgery involves hormone therapy, phalloplasty, and the following procedures:

-- Metoidioplasty—this transgender surgery procedure equips women the ability to urinate while standing up.
+- Metoidioplasty—this transgender surgery procedure equips women in transition the ability to urinate while standing up.
 It involves using the woman’s clitoris to create a small phallus.
 The constructed phallus functions well, but it’s limited to the size of the clitoris plus an additional length of one-half inch.

 - Vaginectomy, hysterectomy, and oophorectomy—these transgender surgery procedures are performed to remove the vagina, uterus, and ovaries.
 It is best for all of these operations to take place as soon as possible and at the same time since eliminating these organs will lower your hormone requirements.
 Once these organs are removed, scrotal sac is created during a procedure called scrotoplasty.